batiste/django-page-cms/doc/placeholders.rst

 The **inherited** keyword
 -------------------------

-If you add the keyword **inherited** the placeholder's content will be retrieved from the closest parent.
+If you add the keyword **inherited** the placeholder's content displayed on the frontend will be retrieved from the closest parent.
 But only if there is no content for the current page.

 Template syntax example::